-The measure of success for this goal is the number of completed training sessions.
-Several sessions have already been completed.
+The measure of success for this goal is completed training

-and more are scheduled.
+sessions.
+Several sessions have already been completed, and more are scheduled.

 GOAL 2: To maximize the substantive legal knowledge of deputies within the Appellate Division regarding legal issues that frequently confront the Appellate Division.